c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 Conceptual Overview
 -------------------
-Smuggler is a server that makes available two main service points: the one to run an OMERO import and the other to monitor and manage failed imports.
+Smuggler is a server that makes available two main service points: the one to run an OMERO import and the other to monitor and manage failed tasks.
 In both instances, service access is over HTTP and client-server interaction patterns are those of REST.
 Smuggler is a [Spring Boot][booty] app with an embedded [Undertow][undertow] Web server engine that propels external